New Gophers volleyball coach Keegan Cook welcomes major expectations

 The transfer portal creates a ceaseless churn of player movement at the end of the season, and personnel moves have been happening behind the scenes.

-At the annual AVCA banquet at the Final Four in Omaha, Neb., last week — at which Cook served as president — Big Ten Player of the Year Taylor Landfair was given her first-team All-America award, alongside McCutcheon.
+At the annual AVCA banquet at the Final Four last week in Omaha — at which Cook served as president — Big Ten Player of the Year Taylor Landfair was given her first-team All-America award, alongside McCutcheon.
 One day later she ended any speculation about her future, posing on Instagram that she would remain with the Gophers.

 "Change to me is a good thing," she wrote.
 "Next year starts right now and our best is yet to come.
 I'm here for new beginnings and hopefully a bright future with this amazing program!"